 Tip 2: Invite Feedback

 Getting feedback from employees helps leaders become better at eliminating or controlling negative behaviors.
-When addressing this aspect of increasing EI, be approachable and accountable.
+When addressing this aspect of increasing emotional intelligence, be approachable and accountable.
 For example, commit to becoming more self-aware by recognizing the ways your leadership style might not always benefit your business.

 - First, start with communicating why self-awareness matters to you.